-The trail is 2.5 miles from Sheffield Railway station and can be access on largely quiet or traffic free routes
+The trail is 2.5 miles from Sheffield Railway station and can be accessed on largely quiet or traffic free routes.

 The car park on Shirecliffe Road is open on a weekend, but if you are planning on visiting during the week, please park considerably on Shirecliffe Road.
 Many riders prefer to park at the bottom of the hill to use Rutland Road as a bit of a warm up.

-This trail would not be possible without the vision of Dan Cook, the persistence and skills of Jon Dallow and his team from SCC, along with Steve Peat.
-Also Bike Track for doing what they do best and Ride Sheffield and This is Sheffield too65m
+This trail would not be possible without the vision of Dan Cook, the persistence and skills of Jon Dallow and his team from Sheffield City Council, along with Steve Peat.
+Big thanks go to Bike Track for doing what they do best!